chapati/beam-wiki/Beam-wallet-protocol-API.md

 ***

 ### validate_address
 Just base check, validates if the address isn't garbage and belongs our elliptic curve.
+Also returns `is_mine == true` if address is found in the wallet DB.

 `-->`
 ```json